feaselkl/OWASP-Top-10/PITCHME.md

 ### Insecure Deserialization

-The most common deserialization attack is in JSON deserialization, as seen in Breeze and NancyFX.
+In .NET, Breeze and NancyFX had JSON deserialization flaws.
 There was also an XML deserialization flaw in DotNetNuke.

-Newtonsoft's JSON.Net parser is relatively safe, but Breeze uses it and ended up being vulnerable due to coding choices.
+Newtonsoft's JSON.Net parser is relatively safe, but Breeze was vulnerable due to coding choices.
 Breeze configured JSON.Net to use <code>TypeNameHandling.All</code> and had a Tag object in its SaveOptions class:

 ```csharp
 public class SaveOptions {